-Wood joinery is an integral part of woodworking or carpentry that has been practiced for thousands of years.
-From the construction of furniture to building doors and windows to decorations, everything involves wood joinery.
-In some types of wood joinery, modern tools can be used to potentially make their creation slightly more achievable, but most require great precision demanding expert artistic skills.
+Wood joinery is an integral part of woodworking and has been practiced for thousands of years.
+From furniture design to building doors and windows, to decorative purposes; everything involves wood joinery.
+In some types of wood joinery, modern tools can be used to potentially make their creation slightly more achievable, but most require great precision; demanding expert artistic skills.

 Wood joinery at its core is the union of two wooden pieces to create a new resultant structure.
 The wooden pieces may include different types of wood such as lumber and timber.
-The two significant woodworking tools are important when we talk about wood joinery.
-These include a jig, that ensures precision in cuts made by cutting tools, and a fence, which is an edge that helps in bracing the sliced material.
+The two significant woodworking tools we use include a jig (this ensures precision in cuts made by cutting tools) and a fence, which is an edge that helps in bracing the sliced material.

 Table of Contents

-Butt Joint is the most common type of joint and probably the first one that you come across while studying woodwork.
+The butt joint is the most common type of wood joint and is probably the first one that you come across while studying woodwork.
 They are often used to install trims and baseboards, or wall framing at construction sites.
 They are commonly seen on window and door trim where vertical pieces of trim are butted into the horizontal ones at the top of the window or door or into a horizontal window sill.
+So, pretty much everywhere.

 Miter joints are frequently used in picture frames and some styles of doorway casing.
-In the case of picture frames, they are used at all the corners, while for some doorway casing styles, they appear in the upper corners.
+In the case of picture frames, they are used at all four corners, while for some doorway casing styles, they appear in only the 2 upper corners.

-A miter joint is quite similar to a butt joint as it attaches two boards at their end or joins the end of one board to the side of another.
+A miter joint is quite similar to a butt joint as it attaches two boards at their ends to create a corner.
 However, the distinction lies in how those ends fit each other.
-As opposed to meeting at a 90-degree angle as in the case of a butt joint, the ends or end in a mitered joint meet at a 45-degree angle.
-This helps turn the corner accurately and molds an angled board into a straight board.
+As opposed to meeting at a 90-degree angle as in the case of a butt joint, the workpieces are cut at a 45-degree angle to join at 90-degrees.

-However, as compared to butt joints, mitered joints are not that strong.
-Using a miter saw, that cuts precise angles, helps ensure tighter miter joints, leaving no gaps in between the boards.
+To make a miter joint, sing a miter saw helps to cut precise angles, helps ensure tighter miter joints, leaving no gaps in between the boards.
 Also, the piece you’re cutting must be held firmly against the saw to avoid any movements during the cut.
 Once a proper angled cut is established, it should be joined with glue and clamped together until the glue is completely dry.
 It may also be reinforced with nails or dowels.

-Tongue and groove joints are generally used to position objects that are laid flat such as floor hardwoods or luxurious ceilings.
+Tongue and groove joints are generally used to position objects that are laid flat, such as floorboards or luxurious looking ceilings.
 Those who are aware of a laminate or a floating wood floor would probably have some idea about how the tongue and groove joint works.
-Typically, the tongue and groove joint is much stronger than mitered and butt joints.
+Typically, the tongue and groove joint is much stronger than the miter joint and butt joint.

-This type of wood joint is different than the two previously discussed, in that it attaches two boards together along their edges, not in their center or the ends.
-Each board has a groove cut along one edge and a deep, thin ridge on the edge at the opposite side.
-The edge of one board is then notched into a groove, whereas the edge of the attaching board is extended in the form of a thin tongue to that fixes the groove.
+This type of wood joint is different than the two previously discussed, in that it attaches two boards together along their edges, not end to end in a corner.
+Each board has a groove cut along one edge and a deep, thin ridge on its opposite edge.
+The edge of one board is then notched into a groove, whereas the edge of the attaching board is extended in the form of a thin tongue that fixes the groove.

 You may opt to craft tongues and grooves along the edges of the board by yourself using a shaper and a saw in DIY hardwood flooring and beadboard.
 However, most of them already have tongues and grooves cut and all you need to do is fix them together at the time of installation.